E

 • Social Feedback and Engagement

-Organize at least one charity event in collaboration with a local Taiwanese brand CAL organized a charity basketball camp with the Taoyuan Pilots of P. LEAGUE+ CAL organized a charity baseball camp with baseball stars Wei-Yin Chen and Wei-Chung Wang.
+• CAL organized a charity basketball camp with Jeremy Lin and the Taoyuan Pilots of P. LEAGUE+.
+CAL organized a charity baseball camp with baseball stars Wei-Yin Chen and Wei-Chung Wang.
 Both charitable activities involved the sharing of personal experience which encouraged young athletes to pursue their dreams with courage.
-Developing PR gifts in collaboration with indigenous peoples or local independent farmers and empower the disadvantaged to gain equal social opportunities Promoting economic growth and employment assistance in underdeveloped areas / developing countries and improving social well-being Enhancing the benefits of sponsorships

 • Environmental